-Kate Rossmanith's memoir Small Wrongs: How we really say sorry in love, life and law (Hardie Grant Books, June 2018) is about remorse in the justice system and remorse in our everyday personal lives.
-It combines original fieldwork and interviews in the criminal courts, and intimate experiences of marriage and parenthood.
+Kate Rossmanith's Small Wrongs: How we really say sorry in love, life and law (UK & Australia, Hardie Grant Books, 2018) is a hybrid work of nonfiction combining field research, philosophy, and life writing.
+It is about remorse in the justice system and remorse in our everyday personal lives.
 What does it mean to demand an apology from someone?
 How can you ever tell if a person is truly sorry for what they have done?

 Praise for Small Wrongs

-"A powerful inquiry that moves with delicacy between public and private pain." - Helen Garner, author of This House of Grief
+"A delicate inquiry that moves with grace between public and private pain." - Helen Garner, author of This House of Grief

 "Brilliant and brave... it will change how you feel about your own life." - Ceridwen Dovey, author of In the Garden of the Fugitives